lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## SerializeSignatureValue and DeserializeSignatureValue {#sec-serialize-sig}

-The serialization routine for the CompositeSignatureValue simply concatenates the fixed-length ML-DSA signature value with the signature value from the traditional algorithm, as defined below:
+The serialization routine for the CompositeSignatureValue simply concatenates the first algorithm which in this specification is an ML-DSA signature value with a fixed-length signature, and the second algorithm as defined below:

 ~~~
-Composite.SerializeSignatureValue(mldsaSig, tradSig) -> bytes
+Composite.SerializeSignatureValue(firstSig, secondSig) -> bytes

 Explicit Inputs:

-  mldsaSig  The ML-DSA signature value, which is bytes.
+  firstSig  The first signature value in the appropriate encoding
+            for the underlying component algorithm

-  tradSig   The traditional signature value in the appropriate
+  secondSig The second signature value in the appropriate
             encoding for the underlying component algorithm.

 Output: